zhou13/gOSPREY/README.md

 <strong>G</strong>PU.
 It enables the user to utilize a GPU to accelerate the
 procedure of protein design.

-gOSPREY is base on the software suite OSPREY, developed by the [Donald Lab](http://www.cs.duke.edu/donaldlab/osprey.php) from Duke University.
+gOSPREY is based on the software suite OSPREY, developed by the [Donald Lab](http://www.cs.duke.edu/donaldlab/osprey.php) from Duke University.
 Here is a short introduction for OSPREY: